adewoleadenigbagbe/Domain-Driven-Design-Template/README.md

 ### Explanation on the each Projects

 * The App.Infastructure uses the CQRS pattern using Commands, Queries And Handlers , here we use a CQRS Library called Mediatr.
 Commands for state creation and alteration.
 Queries to get and read state or object.
-Handlers as the functions to execute an actions

-Features/Entities are grouped in either the Commands or Query Folder, for example in the project , under the Commands folders we have a Product folder that keeps files related to product, CreateProduct, UpdateProduct, this is a correct pattern to arrange or grouped entities/features
+Handlers as the functions to execute an actions.Features/Entities are grouped in either the Commands or Query Folder, for example in the project , under the Commands folders we have a Product folder that keeps files related to product, CreateProduct, UpdateProduct, this is a correct pattern to arrange or grouped entities/features

 * The App.API contains conntrollers for endpoint calls, this should not include any logic or any form of validations , it should take request from the client , call the cqrs handlers and return response to the client.
 This references the App.Infastructure

 * App.Data contains entities that can be in a persistent storage, aka database entities and related entities function, it should contains database contexts used for object query or write.
 In this project we have ReadContext and WriteContext

 * App.Data.MySQL - for this project, entities are persisted in MySQL , this manages connection to MySQL database as well related MySQl Migrations, it is a good practice to have migration in this folder.
-If you have other Database provider you need to use, should create a different project for the provider, for ex: App.Data.SqlServer. it also contains MySQl Read and Write context which inherit from tha App.Data read/Write Contexts
+If you have other Database provider you need to use, should create a different project for the provider, for ex: App.Data.SqlServer. it also contains MySQL Read and Write context which inherit from tha App.Data read/Write Contexts

 * App.Common - Groups related models, helper methods that are referenced in other part of the projects

 * App.Buisness - Contains core business logic for the application

-* App.Host.Configuration
-Contains configuration for application hosting , Service Registraion , managing connection strings and app settings Service Registrations - We use Ninject in this project for service Registration for other project Third Party Library Configurations- AutoMapper, Refit, Mediatr ConnectionStrings - Shared.ConnectionStrings, Shared.AppSettings
+* App.Host.Configuration - contains configuration for application hosting, Service Registrations, managing connection strings and app settings.
+        Service Registrations - We use Ninject in this project for service Registration for other project.
+        Third Party Library Configurations- AutoMapper, Refit, Mediatr.
+        ConnectionStrings - Shared.ConnectionStrings, Shared.AppSettings

 * App.Host.SystemWeb - A Website to host you endpoints , reference App.API

 * App.Host.SelfHost - If you have application that need to be self hosted in its own process , a project should be used for that, in this solutin we use OWIN

-* App.Export- Contains services for excel and csv*
+* App.Export- Contains services for excel and csv